nicolasspring/bt-probing-tasks/README.md

 bash scripts/probing_tasks/create_probing_task_datasets.sh
 ```

 This script creates training and test sets for the probing tasks from the parallel data.
-It back-translates the data to create parallel (original and back-translated) datasets from which model states can be extracted in the next step.
+It back-translates the data to create balanced (original and back-translation) datasets from which model states can be extracted in the next step.

 #### Extracting Model States